 4. Ask for reviews and referrals

 Thanksgiving is not just about you giving thanks, it can also be a time for receiving some.
 Which is why it’s an ideal time to reach out to your satisfied customers to ask for some feedback.
 You could ask for an online review, testimonial or even a case study.

 So why not show your thanks to those you contact, by letting them know that their advocacy is both appreciated and rewarded?
-We highlight our partners on the website, collect reviews on G2Crowd and have a referrals programme (ShareSendible) and an affiliates programme.
+We highlight our partners on the website, collect reviews on G2Crowd and have an affiliates programme.